decentraland/old-documentation/_posts/development-guide/2018-02-26-scene-metadata.md

 Currently, only the following feature is handled like this:

-- `voiceChat`: Refers to players using their microphones to do voice chat with other nearby players.
+- `voiceChat`: Refers to players using their microphones to have conversations over voice chat with other nearby players.

 If a `featureToggles` property doesn't exist in your `scene.json` file, create it at root level in the json tree.